 There are two modes to a manual timer: on and “T” (for timer).
 In the "on" position, the power will bypass the timer, leaving the lights on like an ordinary switch.
 Obviously this is intended for cases in which your normal routine is disrupted and your usual settings no longer apply, such as when you're entertaining company.
 However, in order for the timer settings to be changed, it needs to be in "T" mode.

 Step 3 - Set the Timer

 There are also digital timer switches which will require you to program them in much the same fashion.
-Use the labelled buttons to change your days and times and set the hours you want the lights to be on.
+Use the labeled buttons to change your days and times and set the hours you want the lights to be on.
 Since there are many manufacturers for these kinds of switches, you should consult the instructions included with the device if you're having trouble programming your switch.

 Step 4 - Test the Settings

 In order to confirm that the manual timer is set correctly, turn the dial to see if the lights flip on and off as they’re supposed to, and at the right times.
 If not, return all the tabs to their original position and start the previous step over.
 Do this as many times as necessary, until you can get your settings exactly how you want them.

 When your test is successful, don’t forget to reset the dial pointer back at the current time so that the timer can begin operating normally.